rebshannon/ME700-ASSIGNMENT1/README.md

     ```bash
     pip install --upgrade pip setuptools wheel
     ```
-3. Navigate to the warmUp directory.
+3. Make sure you are in the ME700-Assignment1 directory.
 4. Install an editable version of the code.
 Note that the *pyproject.toml* file is required for this.
     ```bash
     pip install -e .
     ```
 5. Test the code with pytest.
 This command returns code coverage for all files in the directory.
-Coverage for *src/bisectionMethodFns.py* should be 100% and all tests should pass.
+Coverage for each of the solvers should be 100% and all tests should pass.
     ```bash
     pytest -v --cov=src  --cov-report term-missing
     ```